felipepssouza/JsonDiffer/README.md

 ## JsonDiffer - How it is organized:

-Following the Clear Architeture of Uncle Bob.
+Following the Clean Architeture of Uncle Bob.
 This is the structure:
 ```
 -ROOT
   - controller (All the controllers are here)